kenslin7/CML-Homelab/README.md

 Port security prevents MAC flooding attacks and unauthorized devices from being plugged into the switch.
 I used restrict mode, which drops and logs violations without err-disabling the port.

-**Port security configuration:**
+**SW1 Port security configuration:**

 ![Port security config](images/image30.png)

 **Issue with port security:**

 I initially tried to statically configure specific MAC addresses on E1/1 on SW1 and SW2, but kept getting a "port-security internal error."
-I switched to sticky MAC addresses instead — after removing the earlier static entries, the sticky MAC addresses were learned into the running configuration and appeared as static entries in the MAC address table.
+I switched to sticky MAC addresses instead.
+After removing the earlier static entries, the sticky MAC addresses were put into the running configuration and appeared as static entries in the MAC address table.

 ![Sticky MAC addresses in MAC table](images/image31.png)